Ultim8Xeno/2DOpenGLRendererExamples/README.md

 // position : Vec3 (position of center of text box)
 // scale : float (scale of text box, can be left blank with a default value of 1)
 // colour : Vec4 (colour of text, can be left blank with default value of white)
-// rot : float (rotation of text, can be left blank with default value of 0) Renderer::Write(text, position, scale, colour, rotation);
+// rotation : float (rotation of text, can be left blank with default value of 0) Renderer::Write(text, position, scale, colour, rotation);
 ```